mateuszmikos/tasty-hamburger/README.md

 ## What is Tasty Hamburger?

 Tasty Hamburger is a collection of best hamburgers.
 You can simply put it in your project or site!
+Without jQuery!

 ## How it works?

-1. First clone or download this repository.
+1. First clone or download this repository - [check newest version](https://github.com/mateuszmikos/tasty-hamburger/releases/).
 2. Add css/tasty-hamburger.min.css to your <head>.

 `<link rel="stylesheet" href="css/tasty-hamburger.min.css">`

 3. Add js/tasty-hamburger.min.js before </body>

 `<script src="js/tasty-hamburger.min.js"></script>`

 4. Create div with `.tasty-hamburger-1` or `.tasty-hamburger-2` or `.tasty-hamburger-...` class.
 5. You're ready to go!

-You can use data attributes to control your menu when toggling Tasty Hamburger.
-You may add something like `data-toggle-id="menu"` and `data-toggle-add-class="menu-vertical"` to hamburger div.
-When you click Tasty Hamburger to element #menu will be added class menu-vertical, if you click again - class will be deleted.
-You can do it in reverse too!
-Like: `data-reverse-toggle-id="menu"` and `data-reverse-toggle-add-class="menu-vertical"`.
-You can use *-toggle-* and *-reverse-toggle-* together to create something great!

 ### Examples

-You can find all examples at matt.aimweb.pl/tasty-hamburger or in `example.html` file.
+You can find all examples at [matt.aimweb.pl/tasty-hamburger](matt.aimweb.pl/tasty-hamburger) or in `example.html` file.

 ### Available Speeds